bahodge/certified-scrum-master/csm.md

 - Product Backlog
   - Everything goes here, this is a product wishlist.
 - Burndown Chart
   - A way to measure progress through the sprint.
-This should be updated by the development team.
+This should be updated by the Development Team.
 - Waterfall Method
   - Works great with known requirements.
 Terrible at unknown requirements.
 - Empirical Process